The Marvelous Land Of Oz

 Nikidik."

-a powerful Sorcerer!" exclaimed the Tin Woodman; "and since the
+must be a powerful Sorcerer!" exclaimed the Tin Woodman;

 powder